musikalkemist/midiget/README.md

 ```
 python midiget http://www.vgmusic.com/
 ```
-You must be in the midiget directory when launching the programme.
+You must be in the midiget directory when launching the program.
 In the example above, midiget starts crawling the pages of vgmusic.com in search for midi files.

 When launching the program, it is also possible to input a second (numerical) argument in order to specify the maximum number of pages midiget will visit before halting:
 ```